Purpose

 Funding

-Since initial funding of two SCORCH data generation projects through RFA-DA-19-037, SCORCH data generation has been expanded beyond OUD to include cocaine or methamphetamine use disorder through RFA-DA-21-019 and NOT-DA-20-063.
+Since initial funding of two SCORCH data generation projects through RFA-DA-19-037, SCORCH data generation has been expanded beyond OUD to include cocaine or methamphetamine, or cannabis use disorder through RFA-DA-21-019, NOT-DA-20-063, and RFA-DA-23-004.

 In parallel through RFA-DA-19-038, a SCORCH data coordination, analysis, and scientific outreach center was established to standardize and share single cell molecular HIV/SUD data generated by this program with the scientific community by ensuring that the data is FAIR (Findable, Accessible, Interoperable, and Reusable).